ocp4-disconnected/config/helm/openshift-gitops-day2/README.md

 * Values:
   * Override the values as needed.
 If Argo was able to successfully connect to the source repo configuration, then you should see a list of optional values to override.
 You can also upload your own `values.yaml` file.

+To get to Argo, simply select it from the top right dropdown on the OpenShift web ui.

-You can use the following command to see what will be applied before actually applying:
+You can also use the following command to see what will be applied before actually applying:

 ```bash
 helm template test . --debug | less
 ```

-The default `values.yaml` is designed to be give you the basic layout, as well as provide a template for your own custom values file.
+The default [values.yaml](values.yaml) is designed to be give you the basic layout, as well as provide a template for your own custom values file.
+Simply make a copy of this default, and start filling in your real-world data.
+You can even run the above template command, adding `--values=/path/to/yourValues.yaml` before the `|` to tell Helm to use your new file, in order to check your work.

 ## Components overview